-The impact of individual proposals and their cumulative effect on the Isle of Wight AONB and its setting will be carefully assessed.
-Planning permission will be granted where it can be demonstrated that all the following criteria have been met:
+The impact of individual proposals and their cumulative effect on Isle of Wight AONB will be carefully assessed.
+Development proposals should demonstrate how they:

-- The natural beauty and locally distinctive features of the Isle of Wight AONB are conserved and enhanced; - 2.
-Proposals reinforce and respond to, rather than detract from, the distinctive character and special qualities of the Isle of Wight AONB; - Either individually or cumulatively, development does not undermine the integrity or predominantly open and undeveloped, rural character of the Isle of Wight AONB and its setting; - 4.
-Is appropriate to the economic, social and environmental well-being of the area or is desirable for the understanding and enjoyment of the area (where this is consistent with the primary purpose of conserving and enhancing natural beauty); and - 5.
-Either individually or cumulatively, development does not undermine the policy aims of the Isle of Wight AONB Management Plan.
+a. conserve and enhance the natural beauty and locally distinctive features of the AONB; and

+- b. reinforce and respond to, rather than detracts from, the distinctive character and special qualities of the AONB; and - c. would not, either individually or cumulatively, undermine the integrity or the predominantly open and undeveloped, special scenic and rural character of the AONB; and - d. would be appropriate to the economic, social and environmental wellbeing of the area or is desirable for the understanding and enjoyment of the area (where this is consistent with the primary purpose of conserving and enhancing natural beauty); and - e. contribute to the achieving the aims and delivery of the Isle of Wight AONB Management Plan; - f. consider the conservation and enhancement of wildlife and cultural heritage.

-Should, in exceptional circumstances, planning permission be approved without the above criteria being met, then compensation for remediation and improvement of the damaged designated landscapes will be sought.
+Where in exceptional circumstances and for wider planning reasons, planning permission is approved without the above criteria being met, then compensation for remediation and improvement of damaged designated landscapes will be sought to the features that form the special character of the Isle of Wight AONB.